 1. First things first: ring size

-First and foremost, get the ring size right.
-DIY measurements almost always end in disappointment, so use a proper method instead:
+First and foremost, you need to get the ring size right.
+DIY measurements almost always end in disappointment, so use one of our suggested methods instead:

 • A ring sizer app on your smartphone